 All rights reserved, including that of translation into other languages.
 This publication is intended for institutional use in the training and development of hospice and palliative medicine practitioners.
 AAHPM grants limited, revocable, nonexclusive license to use and/or adapt this publication to meet the needs of the user and/or the user's institution without written permission from AAHPM.
 AAHPM exclusively reserves the right to reproduce, distribute, and made derivative works or translations.
 Under no circumstances may this product or any adapted work created from this product by or for the user or user's institution be distributed or sold to third parties without the express written permission of AAHPM.
-By downloading and using this product and/or making any additions, omissions, or revisions to it, user and/or user's institution indemnifies and holds harmless AAHPM, its directors, officers, members, and employees and the authors and editors of this product from and against all damages, liabilities, costs, and expenses (including attorney's fees) incurred by AAHPM, its directors, officers, members, and employees and the authors and editors of this product as a result of any claim arising out of or in connection with any additions, omissions, or revisions made to this product or use of it.
+By downloading and using this product and/or making any additions, omissions, or revisions to it, user and/or user's institution indemnifies and holds harmless AAHPM, its directors, officers, members, and employees and the authors and editors of this product from and against all damages, liabilities, costs, and expenses (including attorney's fees) incurred by AAHPM, its directors, officers, members, and employees and the authors and editors, omissions, or revisions made to this product or use of it.